Creating Dynamic 3D Perspective Views in Revit: A Comprehensive Guide

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-We're going to take a look at another 3D view type, and in this case we're going to look at how to create a perspective view.
+We're going to take a look at another 3D view type, and in this case we're going to look at how to create a Perspective view.
 This can be done a couple of different ways.
-So I can take the view that we have here, and I can change the projection mode from orthographic to perspective, and it'll tweak the view so that we're now looking at it in more of a perspective view.
+I can take the view that we have here and change the Projection Mode from Orthographic to Perspective, and it'll tweak the view so that we're now looking at it in more of a Perspective view.

-And this gives you a more realistic look at what the building looks like.
-And so I can do the same thing with the section box, but one thing that I will caution is that this can get a little out of hand and be hard to navigate with.
+This gives you a more realistic look at what the building looks like.
+I can do the same thing with the Section Box, but one thing that I will caution is that this can get a little out of hand and be hard to navigate with.
 You can see it's already kind of twisting on me a bit here.

-And we can also turn on or off the section box just by unchecking or checking that box again.
-So that's one way to create a perspective view.
-This can come in if you need to do a quick view to show somebody the proportions of the building.
+We can also turn on or off the Section Box just by unchecking or checking that box again.
+So that's one way to create a Perspective view.
+This can come in handy if you need to do a quick view to show somebody the proportions of the building.

 It's a very simple way to create that view.
-If you wanted to create a more presentation type view, what I would recommend doing is going back to level one.
-And instead of using that default 3D view option from our view tab, what we could do is we can actually pick the dropdown.
+If you wanted to create a more Presentation-type view, what I would recommend doing is going back to Level One.
+Instead of using that default 3D view option from our View tab, we can actually pick the Drop-down arrow.

-So you'll notice that a few tools have this drop arrow on it, and that just means there's more options that we could use to create that view type or even that element type.
-And in our case, with 3D views, we have default 3D view, which is what we were just looking at.
-And we also have camera and walkthrough.
+You'll notice that a few tools have this Drop-down arrow on them, and that just means there are more options that we could use to create that view type or even that element type.
+In our case, with 3D views, we have Default 3D view, which is what we were just looking at, and we also have camera and walkthrough.

 Learn Revit